File-System-Based Automated Bundle Generation

 config.auto_load_bundle = true

-directory.
-To avoid committing generated files into the version control system, please update .gitignore
+To avoid committing generated files to your version control system, please update .gitignore to include:

 # Generated React on Rails packs